oozou/subdomainify/README.md

 http://foo.example.com/blogs/foo/articles/hello-world
 ```

 Which means on the application side, you can treat subdomain routes like any other routes.
-Please note even after rewriting, subdomain is not discarded, this is to allow usage of it in constraint:
+Please note that even after rewriting, the subdomain is not discarded, allowing for its usage in constraints:

 ```ruby
 constraints ->(req) { req.subdomain.present? } do